 In Chinese medicine, the Qi, or energy, of the Kidney system is vital to reproduction, and fertility enhancement often begins with the Kidneys.
-For this reason, it is essential to eat foods that nourish the Kidneys and promote fertility.
+For this reason, it is essential to eat foods that nourish the Kidneys and promote fertility and gives us yet another reason to love black beans.

 Black Beans are an excellent food to eat if you are trying to conceive.
 Warming in nature, they are thought to tonify the Kidney Qi and nourish Yin and Blood.
 Not only that, black beans are an excellent source of protein, folate, iron and fiber—all key nutrients.